mohari/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 threadCount=10
 ratePerSecond=100
 ```
 In this case each thread wil make 10 requests per second.
-The ratePerSecond under the hood is transformed to interval.
+The ratePerSecond under the hood is transformed to interval, so it is a matter of convenience which one is prefered.

 #### Coordinated Omission
-By default the Simulator prevents coordinated omision problems by using the expected start time of a request instead of the actual time.
-So instead of trying to do some kind of repair after it happened, using this approach it prevents it ever from happening.
+By default the Simulator prevents the coordinated omision problems by using the expected start-time of a request instead of the actual time.
+So instead of trying to do some kind of repair after it happened, the simulator actually prevents the problem happening in the first place.
+Simular technique is used in JLBH http://www.rationaljava.com/2016/04/jlbh-introducing-java-latency.html.

-If you are interested in on the impact of coordinated omission, the protection against it can be disabled using the accountForCoordinatedOmission property
+If you are interested in on the impact of coordinated omission, the protection against it can be disabled using the:  'accountForCoordinatedOmission' property
 ```
 class=example.MyTest
 threadCount=10
 ratePerSecond=100
 accountForCoordinatedOmission=false
 ```
-Be extremely careful when setting this property to false and publishing the results.
+Be extremely careful when setting this property to false and publishing the results!
+Because the number will be a lot more positive than they actually are.

-The rate of doing requests is controlled using the Metronome abstraction.
-There are a few flavors available.
+The rate of doing requests is controlled using the Metronome abstraction and a few flavors are available.
 One very interesting metronome is the ConstantCombinedRateMetronome.
-By default each timestep thread will wait for a given amount of time for the next request and if there is some kind of obstruction, e.g. a map.get is obstructed by an fat entry processor, a bubble of requests is build up that is processed as soon as the entry processor has completed.
+By default each timestep thread-will wait for a given amount of time for the next request and if there is some kind of obstruction, e.g. a map.get is obstructed by an fat entry processor, a bubble of requests is build up that is processed as soon as the entry processor has completed.
 Instead of building up this bubble, the ConstantCombinedRateMetronome can be used.
-If one thread is obstructing while its wants to do a get, other timestep threads from the same execution group will continue with the requests this timestep thread was supposed to do.
+If one thread is obstructing while its wants to do a get, other timestep-threads from the same execution group will continue with the requests this timestep thread was supposed to do.
 This way the bubble is prevented; unless all timestep threads from the same execution group are obstructed.

 The ConstantCombinedRateMetronome can be configured using:
 ```
 class=example.MyTest
 threadCount=10
 ratePerSecond=100
-accountForCoordinatedOmission=false
+metronomeClass=com.hazelcast.simulator.worker.metronome.ConstantCombinedRateMetronome
 ```

 ### Logging
 In some cases, especially when debugging, logging is required.
 One easy way to add logging is to add the logging into the timestep method, but this can be inefficient and frequently is noisy.
 Using some magic properties logging can be enabled on any timestep based simulator test